Boundary Waters Canoe Area Wilderness: Hiking

 The BWCAW contains a variety of hiking trails.
 Shorter hikes include the trail to Eagle Mountain (7 mi).
 Loop trails include the Pow Wow Trail, the Snowbank Trail, and the Sioux-Hustler Trail.
 The Border Route Trail and Kekekabic Trail are the two longest trails running through the BWCAW.
 The Border Route Trail runs east–west for over 65 mi through the eastern BWCAW, beginning at the northern end of the Superior Hiking Trail and following ridges and cliffs west until it connects with the Kekekabic Trail.
 The Kekekabic Trail continues for another 39 mi, beginning near the Gunflint Trail and passing through the center of the BWCAW before exiting it near Snowbank Lake.
-Both the Border Route and the Kekekabic Trail are part of the longer North Country National Scenic Trail.
+Both the Border Route and the Kekekabic Trail are part of the longer North Country National Scenic Trail and together these represent the most remote segment of the NCT's 4,800 miles.